 REST APIs meet declarative HTML

 Like htmx, but your server returns JSON and xhtmlx renders it client-side.
-Build dynamic UIs with nothing but HTML attributes.

 <!-- That's it.
 No JavaScript. --> <div xh-get="/api/users" xh-trigger="load" xh-target="#results"> <template> <div xh-each="users"> <p xh-text="name"></p> </div> </template> </div> <div id="results"></div>